TejaswiniOpsmx/isd-agent/README.md

 # ISD-agent installation instructions

 ## What you need
+1. ISD Already installed and configured.
+This is typically the Saas Instance provided by OpsMx.
+You will need login credentials to the instance.
-1. A kubenetes cluster with minimum of 4CPU/16GB RAM.
+2. A kubenetes cluster with minimum of 4CPU/16GB RAM.
 Recommend 8CPU/32GB or more depending on the number of accounts and cluster sizes
-2. Direct Internet accesss, specifically with access to github.com and quay.io
+3. Direct Internet accesss, specifically with access to github.com and quay.io
-3. A laptop with git and kubeconfig that allows connecting to the kubernetes cluster where the agent is installed
+4. A laptop with git and kubeconfig that allows connecting to the kubernetes cluster where the agent is installed

 ## Installation steps
 ### Install clouddriver and redis: